vivekkantariya/Pro-File/README.md

 3. Dynamic elements, such as animations and transitions, create an engaging user experience.

 ## Future Enhancements
-- Include more project showcases and detailed descriptions.
+- Include more project showcases and detailed descriptions..

 ---